Blog

 Meta descriptions are hints that Google can decide to ignore.
 If your meta descriptions don’t live up to Google’s standards, they won’t be shown.
 Similarly, Google excludes meta descriptions containing low-quality, irrelevant, or misleading content it decides doesn’t belong in the Search Results.

-Google autonomously decides what to show in the search results.
-It only uses the meta description that you provide them as a hint (or a wish) rather than a directive.
+Another less known way Google can change your meta description, is when Google autonomously decide what to show in the search results by itself.
+Google only see the meta description that you provide them as a hint (or a request) rather than a directive.
 Based on many factors and algorithms (such as Natural Language Processing), Google judges whether your meta descriptions are good enough.
 If they are, Google will display them in the search results; otherwise, they won’t be shown.

 In such instances, two things can happen.
 Google either solely uses a portion of your page’s contents or slightly changes and adapts your meta descriptions to fit the search better.
 This is often text that is found higher-up on the page than the content shown at the lower portions of the page.